isomerpages/moe-kranjipri/_resources/Student Learning Space (SLS).md

 <p><strong>SLS Website</strong>: <a href="https://vle.learning.moe.edu.sg/login" rel="noopener noreferrer nofollow" target="_blank">here</a>
 </p>
 <p>Click on <strong>"LOGIN WITH MIMS"</strong>.
 You will be directed to MIMS
 Portal main page.
-Enter your username (Student ICON email address) and MIMS password.</p>
+Enter your username and choose your domain option from dropdown list and MIMS password.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Resources/Student Learning Space (SLS)/SLS_Login_with__new_format_MIMS_as_of_Oct_2025.png">
 </div>